 March for suicide prevention held in Dublin

-More than 40 young people joined a march in Dublin City Centre today calling for increased funding for mental health services.
+More than 100 people joined a march in Dublin City Centre over the weekend calling for increased funding for mental health services.

-One of the march organisers, Jamie Harrington (16), said he had been prompted to get involved after two of his friends died by suicide.
-He volunteers with TeenLine Ireland, a part-time phone service which had its funding cut earlier this year.
+One of the march organisers, 16-year-old Jamie Harrington said he had been prompted to get involved after two of his friends died by suicide.

-Luke Clerkin (22) co organiser of the march said Action For Suicide Prevention Dublin will continue to hold protests against cuts to mental health services.
+Luke Clerkin (22) said this was the second in a series of protests planned by Action For Suicide Prevention Dublin to protest against cuts to mental health services.

-Aware (aware.ie), helping people with depression and concerned family members and friends, 1890 303302
+Aware (aware.ie), 1890 303302 helping people with depression and concerned family members and friends